 By Scott Ross

 “Nice” is now considered an overused, some would say ambiguous, word.
-I don’t mean “nice” as a substitute for “I can’t think of anything to add to your anecdote but I have to punctuate it with something” or because you don’t want to say what you’re actually thinking, or as a buzzword for everything teenagers think is impressive.
+I don’t mean “nice” as a dopey substitute for “I can’t think of anything to add to your anecdote but I have to punctuate it with something,” or a pleasant substitute for what you’re actually thinking, or as a buzzword for everything teenagers think is impressive, as the youth of Britain have utterly denuded the word “brilliant,” which should only be used sparingly in its proper meaning anyway.
 I’m referring to “nice” as an adjective to describe another human being.
 Perhaps a case can be made that it is too indistinct, and too (to employ another meaning of the word) wanton in its overuse.
 And it may well be that I am merely over-sensitive to my own paucity of verbal imagination.
-But there a many people of whom I am very fond, and toward whom my use of the word does not seem — and is certainly not meant as— pejorative.
+But there a many people of whom I am very fond, and toward whom my use of the word does not seem — and is certainly not meant as — pejorative.

 The men and women I think of, and describe as “nice,” are amiable, pleasant, agreeable, thoughtful, goodhearted and good-natured.
 They are courteous, they’re polite, they’re warm, they’re friendly.
 They have, and exhibit, tact and grace.
 Above all they are kind.
 Kind when they needn’t be expected to exhibit kindness; kind in the face of rudeness, thoughtless, and indifference.
 Kind to everyone equally.
 They are not fools, although “foolish” is another definition of “nice.”

 Mind you, I am not referring to phoniness masquerading as decency.
-My bitter conclusion concerning many, if not most, ardent Jesus Christers after a lifetime of observation, is that they behave in ways they believe to be proper out of a basic terror that they will deny themselves a Heavenly reward, whereas most atheists perform good works merely because doing so is right and honorable and humane in itself.
-No further recompense is necessary.
-The same may be said, in my experience, of many devout Jews.
+My bitter conclusion concerning many, if not most, ardent Jesus Christers, after a lifetime of observation, is that they behave in ways they believe to be proper out of a basic terror that they will deny themselves a Heavenly reward, whereas most atheists one knows perform good works merely because doing so is right and honorable and humane in itself.
+No further recompense necessary.
+The same may be said, in my experience, of many devout Jews and Muslims.
+It’s been my experience that “Christians,” whose religion is, allegedly, based on love, are the religious most apt in themselves to be closed-minded and vicious.

 No, I mean those people one knows, considers friends, is related to, works with, or merely chances upon, often behind the counters of one’s neighborhood grocery store, who are simply and genuinely nice.
 Who would no sooner think of pushing you down in order to be the first in the door at a WalMart Black Friday sales event than they would of whacking their aged mothers across the back of the head with a ball-peen hammer.
-Some believe that manners are love.
+Some believe that consideration is a form of love.
 Audrey Hepburn’s mother, the Baroness Heemstra, impressed upon her daughter that manners were a kindness.

 A paradigm: One afternoon this past summer I walked into a waiting elevator at my place of employment.
 Understand that in our elevators, as in most these days, are two sets of floor buttons, one on either side of the doors.
 As I was standing to the left and punching the button for my floor, a well-dressed, middle-aged woman hurried forward from the lobby.
 I held the door for her.
 She did not say “Thank you.”
 What she did say, as she entered the car and stood on the right side of it, was, “Fourth floor, please.”

-I replied, as pleasantly as I could, “There’s a set of buttons on your side.”
+I replied, as pleasantly as I could (and with a great deal more pleasantness than I felt), “There’s a set of buttons on your side.”

 Yes, I know: I could have pushed the button on my side for her.
 And had she asked me nicely (that word again) I might have done so, and then pointed out, politely, the set of buttons in front of her, on her side of the car.
 Understand that she was carrying nothing.
 Her hands were free.
 She was not in any way physically debilitated.
-Had she been overburdened with packages or briefcases or binders, or been pulling one of those wheeled suitcase-carrier thingies, I certainly would have pushed that button.
+Had she been walking with a limp or a cane, overburdened with packages or briefcases or binders, or pulling one of those wheeled suitcase-carrier thingies, I certainly would have pushed that button.
 What she was, I suspect (in common with all too many people in our building these days) was a Republican appointee who assumes that lowly, under-dressed, non-aligned State workers such as myself are not worth wasting consideration on.
 They won the election.
-They’re in charge now, thank you.
-Why should they be expected to be nice on top of that?
+They are in charge now, thank you.
+They should be expected to be nice on top of that?
 And why shouldn’t they be able to call out their floors and expect us to fall all over ourselves to push their goddamn elevator buttons?

 I think I’m fairly nice.
-But I’m not that nice.
+But not that nice.

 Text copyright 2013 by Scott Ross